NoraYounes/Fake_News_Detection/README.md

 **5. Encoding Categorical Variables:**
 The subject column was encoded using the get_dummies() function where US News and World News were turned into indicator columns.

+**6. CountVectorizer:**
+The CountVectorizer was used on the text data to generate a feature which consists of the occurence and tokenization of each word per article.

 #### Summary of Features:
 1. **Word Count:**